M&M Estate Agents in Stoke Newington, London, N16

 Stoke Newington Church Street

 Clissold Park first opened in 1889.
 It is a community park spanning over 50 acres of land.
-Its facilities include tennis courts, a lake, a café, a deer enclosure, a bowling green, and a children’s playground.
-It’s the perfect place for sports, recreational activities, relaxation or a picnic.
+Its facilities include tennis courts, table tennis tables, a games area, a lake, a café, a deer enclosure, a market garden, and a children’s playground.
+It is the perfect place for sports, recreational activities, relaxation or a picnic.
 It is located at the western end of Stoke Newington Church Street.

 Stoke Newington Farmers’ Market